-A drug called chloroquine, currently used to treat malaria as well as inflammatory conditions like lupus and rheumatoid arthritis, is getting a lot of attention as a potential treatment for people with the COVID-19 coronavirus.
+An anti-malarial drug called hydroxychloroquine, commonly used to treat inflammatory conditions like lupus and rheumatoid arthritis, received a lot of attention earlier this year as a potential treatment for people with COVID-19.
 But is the excitement overblown?

 Antimalarial drugs are sometimes prescribed to people with lupus, per Johns Hopkins Lupus Center in Maryland.
 Hydroxychloroquine is more commonly prescribed because it is generally believed to cause fewer side effects, whereas chloroquine has a reputation for more serious side effects but may be prescribed in situations where hydroxychloroquine cannot be used.